republicofmakers/HW-KICAD-FREECAD-MCU-Programmer/README.md

 ![automated programmer](https://github.com/user-attachments/assets/0eea807b-9089-4266-aab2-154845645d0a)

-This is MCU Programmer with pogo pins.
+This will be MCU Programmer with pogo pins.
+It is under development.

 I design simple pogo pin testers but these are more suitable for low volume production.